-Lower Whoops is a bit more fun as far as flowy jumps and turns and is totally worth extending to when combing it with other rides in the Phil’s trail system.
+Lower Whoops is a bit more fun as far as flowy jumps and turns and is worth extending to when combing it with other rides in Phil’s trail system.

-If you’re making a ride out of Whoops itself, ride all the way to Upper Whoops for a longer trip.
+If you’re making a ride out of Whoops itself, ride to Upper Whoops for a longer trip.